majidsina/rlmd/README.md

 * The maximisation of probability-based expectations methodology universally prescribed by contemporary decision theory is inappropriate for multiplicative processes due to conflation of probabilities with payoffs.
 *  State-of-the-art model-free off-policy reinforcement learning algorithms that are designed to maximise expected additive rewards are modified to operate in any conceivable multiplicative environment.
 * The model-free agent now fully autonomously, self-learns the actions required to maximise value through the avoidance of steep losses, represented by raising the time-average growth rate.
-* Direct applications encompass any situation where percentage changes (as opposed to numerical changes) in underlying values are reported, such as financial trading, economic modelling, and guidance systems.
+* Direct applications encompass any situation where percentage changes (as opposed to numerical changes) in underlying values are reported, such as financial and economic modelling.
 * The theory is experimentally validated by converging to known optimal growth-maximising actions (leverages) for gambles involving coin flips, die rolls, and geometric Brownian motion.
-* Cost-effective risk mitigation using extremely convex insurance safe havens is investigated where the model-free agent develops a strategy that indisputably increases value by reducing the amount of risk taken.
+* Cost-effective risk mitigation using extremely convex insurance safe havens is investigated where the agent develops a strategy that indisputably increases value by reducing the amount of risk taken.

 ### Market Experiments
 * Trained agents capable of operating in extremely non-Markovian financial markets using only consecutive past returns as inputs for highly liquid USD-denominated securities modelled as zero margin CFDs.
 * Historical time series simulation is entirely non-parametrically performed using shuffled holdout out-of-sample forecasting with there existing significant long-term positive correlation across each simulation.
-* Performance across a myriad of complex environments is found to exhibit substantial positive skew in wealth growth, however, is highly dependent on both the historical time-period and the financial assets included.
+* Performance across a myriad of complex environments is found to exhibit substantial positive skew in wealth growth, however, is highly dependent on both the historical time-period and the assets included.

 ### Guidance Experiments
 * Created fully automated guidance systems that control the trajectory of point projectiles to targets in unbounded 3D space while under the effects of slowly varying vector fields such as wind.